Why You Should Plan to Use a Balanced Starter Fertilizer

 Consider including a balanced starter fertilizer at planting, if you don’t already.
 Starters can help enhance these key factors for season-long impact.

 EmergenceFaster, more uniform emergence is common with in-furrow starter fertilizer use because seeds have immediate access to essential macro and micronutrients.
 Faster germination and uniform emergence lead to a better crop stand, which is key to helping maximize yield potential.

 Root DevelopmentBetter root development is more likely to occur with adequate early nutrition.
-Field observations have shown that corn planted with a balanced starter fertilizer such as OptiStart had visually bigger roots after just 15 days and noticeably more root mass after four weeks.*
+Field observations have shown that corn planted with a balanced starter fertilizer such as OptiStart had visually bigger roots after just 15 days and noticeably more root mass after 4 weeks.2

 Root growth slows in cold soils, reducing the plant’s ability to absorb nutrients.
 Nutrient movement through the soil toward the root surface also slows when soils are cold.
 These effects are especially common in reduced tillage and high residue situations where moisture is held in the soil.
 A starter fertilizer can help overcome slow root growth in cool soils by putting critical nutrients in the root zone at planting.